-(iii) Dividend on ordinary shares
+iii.
+Dividend on equity shares

-Dividends on ordinary shares are recognized in the period in which they are approved by the shareholders.
+Dividends on equity shares are recognized in the period in which they are approved by the shareholders.
 Dividend proposed which is yet to be approved by shareholders, is disclosed by way of notes.

-(iv) Statutory reserves
+iv.
+Statutory reserves